Marginal Gain Theory

 Telemetry RT3 is all about identifying those micro-steps in your pipeline processes that will yield the maximum overall improvement if activated correctly.
 The MGT formula is then about optimising that activation.
-In other words, making them happen once Telemetry has called them out.

 To date 165 organisations of all shapes and sizes, across 14 different industries, on four different continents, from very big to very small, so far have combined Telemetry RT3 and Marginal Gain Theory and increased their annual revenues by an average of 24% year-on-year.
-The same as doubling their sales every three years.

 The concepts of data analysis and marginal gains have already combined to revolutionise many sports around the world in the last decade or so.
 Athletics, baseball, every code of football, basketball, hockey, tennis, golf, swimming.
 In fact it's hard to think of one that hasn't been transformed in some way by marginal gains.